Speedrunyourknowledge/track-the-tracker/README.md

 ### Pin the extension

-Click the puzzle-piece icon in the toolbar, then pin **Track the Tracker**
+Click the puzzle-piece icon in the Chrome toolbar, then pin **Track the Tracker**.

 ### Scripts